 Response(s): One has to make notes if she is comfortable doing so, if you are such a person who prefers to revise from quick pages at the last minute before the exam etc. Making notes is not mandatory.
-If one can read from the textbooks and internet and can somehow revise it in his own way, making notes is redundant.
+If one can read from the textbooks and Internet and can somehow revise it in his own way, making notes is redundant.
+But still in such cases also, making synopsis is highly recommended, if not for any other reason, at least for the sake of efficient revision.